SEGRO Courses

 The approach of averaging an average is suspect since it treats all the values at the country / debt category table as of equal importance, whereas some of the values have many more supporting data points than others.
 A simple average over all the data points would have been simpler and easier.

-Visualising the data, for example, a scatter chart of debt to gdp ratio vs growth rate, may provide some insights.
+Visualising the data, for example, a scatter chart of debt-to-GDP ratio vs growth rate, may provide some insights.

 Once you have completed your testing, you may be interested in the following links of articles published in 2013 and later.